 It’s all too easy to overlook a vegetable garden if you don’t see it from your window or walk past it every day.
 And when your garden is “outta sight, outta mind,” you might miss peak harvesting periods, or get lazy about weeding, or catch an aphid infestation too late, or be oblivious to the raccoon that devastated all your plants in one night.

-Or even better, grow vegetables near the kitchen door where you can step out and harvest what you need, quickly and easily.
+Or even better, grow herbs and smaller vegetables (like salad greens) near the kitchen door where you can step out and harvest what you need, quickly and easily.
 The convenience will make you more likely to utilize the garden the way it was intended.

 A lot of us are guilty of this at one point or another.
 We get overzealous with our gardens and justify the excess by saying it all goes back into the garden via compost, or that our chickens will clean up anything we can’t eat.

 Though the compost pile is a legitimate destination for all that extra food, it still required a significant amount of resources to produce.
 What can we do about that?

 It sounds so obvious, but when you’re tempted by the enormous array of plants in seed catalogs and garden centers, you forget that you only cook on weekends or you’re the only person in the family who actually likes beans.

 So, start small and choose wisely.
-You don’t need to sow a whole row of seeds if you can’t see yourself eating chard every day, and unless you really love squash, a single plant will feed a small family for an entire season.
+You don’t need to sow a whole row of seeds if you can’t see yourself eating chard every day, and unless you really love squash, one or two plants will feed a small family for an entire season.

 By starting small, you can focus your time and energy into the plants you truly love to eat, rather than an entire bed of vegetables that end up bolting or wilting under neglect.